madhood/python-book/the_chess_project.md

 ## **[Task 4]: Create a function to render a chess board.**

 Write a Python function that takes board rows array (board matrix) then return a formatted string of the board.
-You can use the generate initial matrix to test your function.
+Use the generate initial matrix to test your function.

 ### **Let's Play the Game**